p-i-z/TeX-Colorization-for-Xcode/README.md

 A Terminal window will open and run the installer.
 You may be asked for your administrator password to complete the installation.

-### Troubleshooting: Wrong Icon or "Permission Denied"

-On some systems,
-the installer may have the wrong icon (a text file) or you may see a "permission denied" error in Terminal.
-This is easy to fix.
+### Troubleshooting: If the Installer Won't Run

+If macOS refuses to run the script or says it "cannot be verified," follow these steps.

-**Method 1: The "Get Info" Fix (Recommended)**
+**Method 1: The Terminal Fix (Permissions)**

-This is the standard Mac way to fix the file association.

-1.  **Right-click** on the `Install TeX for Xcode.command` file and choose **"Get Info"**.
-2. In the "Get Info" window,
-    find the **"Open with:"** section.
-3. Select **Terminal.app** from the dropdown menu.
-    (If it is not there,
-    choose "Other...",
-    navigate to `/System/Applications/Utilities/`,
-    and select Terminal).
-4. Click the **"Change All..."** button.

-This will permanently fix the icon and allow the file to be double-clicked.

-**Method 2: The Terminal Fix**

-If you are comfortable with the Terminal, you can fix the permissions directly.
+If you see a "permission denied" error, the file may have lost its executable status:
+1. Open Terminal and `cd` into the folder.
+2. Run: `chmod +x "Install TeX for Xcode.command"`

+**Method 2: The Quarantine Fix (The Definitive Solution)** If you still get the "Apple could not verify..." warning even after right-clicking and choosing Open, you must manually remove the download quarantine flag.

-1. Open Terminal and `cd` into the folder containing the installer.
+1. Open Terminal and `cd` into the folder.
 2. Run this command:
     ```sh
-    chmod +x "Install TeX for Xcode.command"
+    xattr -d com.apple.quarantine "Install TeX for Xcode.command"
     ```

-After performing either of these fixes, you should be able to run the installer correctly.
+3. You can now double-click the file normally.

 ### Optional: Cleaner Filename (Power Users)